How to Install Waterfox on Debian (13, 12, 11)

 sudo tar -xjf waterfox-${LATEST_VERSION}.tar.bz2 -C /opt

-The extraction automatically replaces the existing /opt/waterfox directory with the new version.
-Afterward, verify the update succeeded by checking the version:
+The extraction automatically replaces the existing /opt/waterfox directory.
+Verify the update:

 waterfox --version